MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-ref-guide.md

 #### Using installation_mode property to allow and block extensions

-- User can install all extensions - this is the default setting
+- User can install all extensions -  the default setting

   `{ "*": {"installation_mode": "allowed" }}`
 - User can’t install any extensions.